 Location: JH Community at Eager Street

-The Johns Hopkins University School of Education is launching a search for outstanding and passionate educators to join its education team.
+The Johns Hopkins University School of Education is launching a search for outstanding and passionate educators to join its founding education team.

 ABOUT THE HARRY and JEANNETTE WEINBERG EARLY CHILDHOOD CENTER

 The Harry and Jeannette Weinberg Early Childhood Center (ECC) at the Henderson-Hopkins Campus is a unique university-assisted community partnership operated by the Johns Hopkins University School of Education (SOE) to serve young children of families who live and work in the EBDI community; to ensure, from the prenatal period through pre-kindergarten, that all children are healthy, supported and ready to succeed in school.
 With the extraordinary potential to create a high-performing early learning site, the new Early Childhood Center, will serve a diverse, mixed-income community of over 170 students and their families.

 Through the nurturing and sustenance of a state-of-the-art early childhood facility, highly -trained faculty and staff, a rigorous curriculum, an exceptional adjacent K-8 community school, health suite, auditorium, gymnasium and family resource center, the ECC will pursue the latest, most effective research-based approaches to meet the needs of all students, their families and a revitalized East Baltimore community.

 Using a blended funding model to achieve mixed-income goals to promote maximum diversity, the young learner population of the Early Childhood Center will include families from federally subsidized Early Head Start and Head Start, as well as families paying market-rate tuition.

 Key features of the nearly 30,000 sq. ft. early childhood facility include:

 Purposeful Planning and Instruction

 Family and Community Partnership